How to Care for a Mixed Herb Planter

 light for herbs

-When growing outdoors, you generally need about six hours of direct sunlight to grow herbs, although some - especially the Mediterranean herbs - prefer even more (think rosemary, oregano, sage, basil, and thyme).
-Some herbs, especially those that prefer cooler temperatures - such as cilantro, parsley, dill, and mint - tolerate less light and can still do well with 4-5 hours of direct light in the outdoor garden.
+When growing outdoors, you generally need about six hours of direct sunlight to grow herbs, although some, especially Mediterranean herbs like rosemary, oregano, sage, basil, and thyme, prefer even more.
+Cooler temperature herbs like cilantro, parsley, dill, and mint tolerate less light and can still do well with 4-5 hours of direct light.

 How Much Water Do You Need for Your Herbs?

-Water needs are incredibly tricky to get right, especially as a novice gardener.
-That’s why we recommend using self-watering planters because it just makes your life so much easier.
-However, some tips to keep in mind are to let the soil dry slightly in between waterings for the Mediterranean herbs and maintain moisture in the soil at all times for the moisture-loving herbs.
+Water needs can be tricky to get right, especially as a novice gardener.
+That’s why we recommend using self-watering planters because they make your life so much easier.
+However, some tips to keep in mind are to let the soil dry slightly between waterings for Mediterranean herbs and maintain moisture in the soil at all times for moisture-loving herbs.

 Pinching and Pruning Your Herbs